The Kitten from Lizyukov Street 2: Production

 In 2017 there were plans for the continuation of the Soviet Union animation classic Kitten from Lizyukov Street.
 Wizart Animation was proposed as the animation studio for production.
-Governor Alexey Gordeev in 2017 at a meeting assured Wizart Animation, the Voronezh animation studio all support of the Voronezh Region in carrying out the task of adapting the Soviet Union sequel.
+Governor Alexey Gordeev in 2017 at a meeting assured Wizart Animation, who received support of the Voronezh Region in carrying out the task of adapting the Soviet Union sequel.
 The short film was intended to find a positive response among the widest audience.

 First the necessary legality framework had to be considered before the proposal was passed.
 Soyuzmultfilm the animation studio that bought the original film to the screens agreed for joint production with Wizart Animation.
 Nikolay Makovsky, producer of the Soyuzmultfilm film studio stated, "We are sure that we will get a good animated film aimed for children.
 It has a piece of Soyuzmultfilm in it."

 The original right holders to the film; Alexey Kotenochkin and Lyudmila Zlotnikova also agreed to start the production.
-Originally an unpublished sequel story by acclaimed Russian writer Vitaly Markovich Zlotnikov who wrote for the first film never went into production.
+Originally an unpublished sequel story by acclaimed writer Vitaly Markovich Zlotnikov who wrote for the first film never went into production.
 There was no time for the production and the idea was put in the shelves.
 The writers of the 2017 sequel originally were unaware of the posthumous work.
 However they were enthusiastic in adapting the unpublished sequel script given to them by Zlotnikova.
 Lyudmila Zlotnikova noted "according to his works, 14 cartoons were staged: 13 during his lifetime, the 14th-already without him.
 And now it will be the 15th cartoon based on the works of Vitaly Markovich."
 Lyudmila Zlotnikova also took part in the creation of the film.
 The script also contained the dialogues of the characters.

 Alexey Kotenochkin, the son of Vyacheslav Kotyonochkin who worked with the director of the original film as production designer also approved of the idea: "The main thing is that there are all the components of a good film – high-quality animation, high-quality music and an interesting story.
 And it is especially nice that the sequel will be filmed in Voronezh."